Breakdown of Sessions

 We love couples therapy enough for all parties involved.

-Here’s the breakdown of sessions, including rates and what’s included.
+Here’s the breakdown of sessions, including what’s included.
 We’re going to give the bare minimum amount of information, and then go into depth a little further down the page.

 Please make sure that your email us if you’re confused, have questions, or don’t understand something.
 We’re happy to get any questions answered.